hudmont/xbindkeys-xinput/README.md

 	--display <display>
                 use XServer at a specified display in standard X form. using this mode allows for multiple displays.

-	-d
-	--defaults
-                Show a default configuration file.
-You can use it to create the file
-                $HOME/.xbindkeysrc.scm like this:

-                      xbindkeys --defaults > $HOME/.xbindkeysrc.scm

 	-k
 	--key